Superman: War of the Worlds

-Superman: War of the Worlds is a DC Comics Elseworlds comic story, published in 1998, written by Roy Thomas with Michael Lark as the artist.
+Superman: War of the Worlds is a DC Comics Elseworlds graphic novel, published in 1998, written by Roy Thomas with Michael Lark as the artist.
 The story is a rough adaptation of the H. G. Wells 1898 novel The War of the Worlds, but is primarily based on the Superman mythology.
 Wells' story is transported from early 20th century Britain to Metropolis in 1938, where the Martian invasion is met with a Golden Age-style Superman who is not blessed with the full range of powers that he typically has in modern comics.

 Characters

 Most of the characters in the story are based on the cast from The War of the Worlds and DC Comics characters.